hgorr/Interpretability-Explainability-App/README.md

 # interpretabilityExplainabilityApp

 **What**:
-A MATLAB application built with App Designer and deployed with the Web App Server.
+A MATLAB application built with *App Designer* and deployed with the *Web App Server*.
-It allows end users to import machine learning model + data (training & test) to run interpretability/explainability functions on the model.
+It allows end users to import machine learning model + data (training & test) to run [*interpretability/explainability*](https://se.mathworks.com/products/matlab/app-designer.html) functions on the model.

 **Why**:
 A machine/deep leaning model can be complex and then be difficult to understand its behavior under the hood, thus being able to: